 London-based design studio IF_DO is taking UK’s architecture scene by storm.
 Their Dulwich Pavilion was the centerpiece of this year’s London Festival of Architecture and will be rebuilt in the playground of a local primary school.
 The pavilion, nominated for AJ Architecture Award, which showcases the very best built projects in the UK, was developed with engineers StructureMode and built by fabricators Weber Industries using a relatively small budget of just over £100,000.

-The firm already has a number of notable renovation and refurbishment projects in its portfolio, and uses prefab construction and affordable materials to create vibrant, flexible spaces.
+The emerging architecture firm already has a number of notable renovation and refurbishment projects in its portfolio, and uses prefab construction and affordable materials to create vibrant, flexible spaces.
 The studio has recently released proposals for the 10-year transformation of the headquarters of internationally acclaimed designer Joseph Walsh Studio in Cork.

 Hou de Sousa